 Who in their right mind makes a long-simmering lamb ragu in July?
-Well, I guess that would be me.
+Well, view I guess that would be me.
 Me who lives in a city with just two seasons – Spring (Warm) and Summer (Boiling Hot).
 Me who makes cold noodle salad in January and lamb ragu in July.
 Maybe you can bookmark this for Fall?

 A good ragu is made from simple ingredients you probably already have in your fridge and pantry.
-Because the ingredients are so simple, it’s key that they’re good quality.
-Good olive oil, produce, garlic, tomatoes and meat.
+Because the ingredients are so simple, web it’s key that they’re good quality.
+Good olive oil, visit web produce, garlic, tomatoes and meat.
 Throw it all in a pot and let it simmer slowly for a couple of hours until the meat falls apart and everything melds together into something deliciously comforting.
 A ragu is the perfect Sunday supper.

 I made this for my easy, no-machine orecchiete but it’s perfect over any kind of hearty pasta or grain.
 And it’s even better when followed immediately by a nap.